 The entire series wasn't printed for every version!
 Languages like Asturian and Greenlandic were ONLY printed for the first book in the series!
 Others may have the entire set printed in that language, but in different cover illustrations.
 That means that there are some languages like Czech, Icelandic and Hungarian that have a completely unique cover illustration for the first book in the series, but not for everything else.
 Many of the 93 variations come with a variety of cover illustrations that can be unique to that version, or mimic that of very common books.

 Foreign Variations of Harry Potter and the Philosopher's Stone

-Harry Potter and the Philosopher's Stone has been printed into 92 official versions.
-These 92 books are composed of unique translations, adaptations of those translations (meaning certain things were changed from the original translation to better meet the needs of a dialect), and transliterations (meaning the book was written in a different script).
+Harry Potter and the Philosopher's Stone has been printed into 93 official versions.
+These 93 books are composed of unique translations, adaptations of those translations (meaning certain things were changed from the original translation to better meet the needs of a dialect), retranslations (Macedonian was the most recent book to be translated a second time), and transliterations (meaning the book was written in a different script).

 The five adaptations include Chinese (simplified and traditional), Serbian (Montenegrin), Spanish (Latin American, and Southern Cone), English (American), and Valencian (Catalan).

 The two transliterations are Braille from English, and Serbian Cyrillic.